-The use of non-porous materials for hardscaping aggravates run-off issues.
-The use of asphalt further aggravates heat take up and retention, adversely affecting the environment.
+Issue-LU-3.6 Hardscaping The use of non-porous materials for hardscaping aggravates run-off issues.
+The use of asphalt further aggravates heat gain and retention, adversely affecting the environment.

-Permit, encourage, and strongly favor the use of porous, reflective substrates rather than concrete and asphalt for all walkways, driveways, parking lots, and hardscaping.
+Goal-LU-3.6 Common use of porous, reflective substrates rather than concrete and asphalt for all walkways, driveways, parking lots, and hardscaping.

-The County shall permit, encourage, and strongly favor the use of porous, reflective substrates rather than concrete and asphalt for all walkways, driveways, parking lots, and hardscaping in the Plan area.
+Policy-LU-3.6.1 Permit and encourage, the use of porous, reflective substrates rather than concrete and asphalt for all walkways, driveways, parking lots, and hardscaping in the Plan area.

-- 1. Revise DPLU regulations. - 2.
-Revise DPLU publications and Parking Guidelines to make explicitly clear that decomposed granite is an acceptable finish surface for parking areas and driveways in the desert area.
+Revise DPLU Regulations for asphalt and publications and Parking Guidelines to make explicitly clear that decomposed granite is an acceptable and the encouraged finish surface for parking areas and driveways in the desert area.